Skoda Enyaq vRS Review 2025

 Driving Rating

 Skoda's vRS badge writes cheques that the Enyaq can't cash.
-It's not bad to drive - but nor is it exciting.
-It is, after all, a heavy family electric SUV - and one that's not that quick, either.
+It's not bad to drive — but nor is it exciting.
+It is, after all, a heavy, family-sized electric SUV.

-With its sports chassis sitting up to 15mm lower than the regular Enyaq, you'd expect the hot Skoda Enyaq iV vRS to be pretty nimble in the corners.
+With its sports chassis sitting 15mm lower than other models in the range, you'd expect the hot Skoda Enyaq vRS to be nimble in the corners.
 That is, at least, until you remember it's a big, heavy electric SUV fitted with artificially light steering.

 That's not to say the Enyaq vRS handles badly.
-With power divvied up between all four wheels, there's loads of grip, and it stays much flatter during cornering than you might expect from an SUV.
-But smaller, rear-wheel-drive electric cars like the Cupra Born and Kia EV6 are much more fun to drive along a twisty road.
+With power divvied up between all four wheels, there's loads of grip and it stays much flatter during cornering than you might expect from an SUV.
+But smaller, rear-wheel-drive electric cars such as the Cupra Born are much more fun to drive along a twisty road.

-We rate the Skoda Enyaq iV for how well it copes with bumpy road surfaces, and even firming up the suspension and fitting larger alloy wheels (20-inch as standard) has done little to ruin the Enyaq's ride quality.
-Sure, there's a firm edge to the way the Enyaq iV VRS handles potholes, but it's not as harsh as you might expect.
+We rate the Skoda Enyaq for how well it copes with bumpy road surfaces and even firming up the suspension here and fitting larger alloy wheels has done little to ruin the ride quality.
+Sure, there's a firm edge to the way the Enyaq vRS handles potholes but it's not as harsh as you might be expecting.

-Euro NCAP awarded the Skoda Enyaq IV five stars for safety when it was crash-tested in 2021, branding it one of the safest SUVs you can buy.
+Euro NCAP awarded the Skoda Enyaq five stars for safety when it was crash-tested in 2021, branding it one of the safest SUVs you can buy at that time.

 Skoda Enyaq vRS interior